 Family Income - Defined as the gross annual income of the mortgagor(s) and any other person who is expected to both live in the residence being financed and to be secondarily liable on the mortgage.
-Family income would include the income of 1) the borrower(s)/mortgagor(s), 2) the spouse of any mortgagor(s), 3) titleholders residing in the subject property, and 4) any person who guarantees the loan and intends to reside in the property.
+Family income would include the income of 1) the borrower(s)/mortgagor(s), 2) the spouse of any mortgagor(s), 3) titleholders and 4) any person who guarantees the loan and intends to reside in the property.